 Are you selling a motor vehicle, boat, or mobile home?

 It is required for an owner or co-owner who has transferred or sold a motor vehicle, boat or mobile home to notify the Department of Highway Safety and Motor Vehicles (DHSMV) within 30 days after the sale or transfer to satisfy the requirement for limitation of liability.
-This can be done with a Notice of Sale form or by detaching and completing the top 3rd of the Florida title, above the perforation, and mailing to the DHSMV at the address listed on the form.
+This can be done with a Notice of Sale form or by detaching and completing the top third of the Florida title, above the perforation, and mailing to the DHSMV at the address listed on the form.
 For additional requirements, read our vehicle, boat, and mobile home sale publication.

 Note: Double-wide mobile homes will have 2 titles and triple-wide mobile homes will have 3 titles, all of which require sign-off when sold.